Copyright 2020 Karlsruhe Institute of Technology

 """

-that was also used to register it.
+information about it, but at least the unique name that was also used to register

 An example dictionary may look like the following: